Hasselmark/Hasselmark/README.md

 ### Hi 👋

 ### About me:
-I'm currently pursuing an AP degree in Computer Science, which will be completed in 2025.
-In my current semester I'm learning about business intelligence, system development and cypersecurity.
+I'm currently pursuing an AP degree in Computer Science, which will be completed January 2025.

 ### Languages and Tools:
 <div>